HaveAGitGat/HBBatchBeast/README.md

 Contact: HBBatchBeast@gmail.com

-A free GUI application for Handbrake on Windows, macOS and Linux with an emphasis on multi Handbrake instance batch conversion (including recursive folder scans and folder watching).
+A free GUI application for Handbrake and FFmpeg on Windows, macOS and Linux with an emphasis on multi Handbrake instance batch conversion (including recursive folder scans and folder watching).
 The destination folder structure is kept the same as the source folder structure.
 Media in subfolders is also converted.
 Multiple folders can be monitored and different conversion presets can be specified for each folder.
 There is also a health check feature which can scan for corrupt video files using Handbrakes's '--scan' feature, although this is not always accurate.

 This is a standalone program on Windows but requires Handbrake to be installed on Linux and Mac.